Thamesmead Community Fund

 The Thamesmead Open

-The Thamesmead Open will run over two years and the £200,000 budget is to cover artist and organisation fees, production costs and travel.
-The project can be delivered over two years, and must be completed by March 2022.
+The Thamesmead Open will run over two years and the £200,000 budget is to cover artist and organisation fees, production costs, and travel.
+The project can be delivered over two years and must be completed by March 2022.
 A panel of judges, which will include Thamesmead residents and representatives from the Royal Borough of Greenwich Council and London Borough of Bexley, will review applications and select the winner.
-The winner of the competition will be announced in June.
+The winner of the competition will be announced at the end of September.

 Thamesmead Cultural Infrastructure Plan